radareorg/radare2-book/basic_commands/yank_paste.md

 ## Yank/Paste

-You can yank/paste bytes in visual mode using the `y` and `Y` key bindings which are alias for the `y` and `yy` commands of the shell.
-These commands operate on an internal buffer which stores N bytes counted from the current seek.
-You can write-back to another seek using the `yy` command.
+You can yank/paste bytes in visual mode using the `y` and `Y` key bindings which are aliases for `y` and `yy` commands of command-line interface.
+These commands operate on an internal buffer which stores copies of bytes taken starting from the current seek position.
+You can write this buffer back to different seek position using `yy` command:

     [0x00000000]> y?
     |Usage: y[ptxy] [len] [[@]addr]